open-resources/physics_bank/content/public/007.Momentum and Impulse/2D Collisions/light_heavy_collision/light_heavy_collision.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Collision of Light and Heavy Object
       part1:
         ans1:
           value: lead sphere
         ans2:
           value: aluminium sphere
         ans3:
           value: both spheres experience the same magnitude of change in momentum
         ans4:
           value: it depends on if the collision was elastic or inelastic
         ans5:
           value: it depends on whether the collision was a direct hit or a glancing blow
       part2:
         ans1:
           value: lead sphere
         ans2:
           value: aluminium sphere
         ans3:
           value: both spheres experience the same magnitude of acceleration
         ans4:
           value: it depends on if the collision was elastic or inelastic
         ans5:
           value: it depends on whether the collision was a direct hit or a glancing blow
 ---
 # {{ params.vars.title }}
 A lead sphere (heavy) collides with an aluminum sphere (light).